 - Keep F.O.G.
 (Fats, Oils, and Grease) out of the sink

 Oregon’s most common litter includes cigarette butts, plastic bottles and caps, food wrappers, and plastic bags.
 Animals often confuse these items with food, resulting in malnutrition, entanglement, or strangulation.
 Additionally, waterways that are littered reduce the enjoyment for boaters, fisherman, and those enjoying other outdoor recreation opportunities.

 In 2018, SOLVE volunteers removed 8,480 pounds of trash including 23 tires.
-SOLVE and WES invite all individuals and organizations that care about our waterways to join us in an effort to combat this problem through a summer of service: Four months of volunteer events focusing on litter removal along our beautiful waterways.
+SOLVE and Water Environment Services invite all individuals and organizations that care about our waterways to join us in an effort to combat this problem through a summer of service: Four months of volunteer events focusing on litter removal along our beautiful waterways.
 People of all ages and all walks of life can take meaningful action to steward the places in which they live, work, and play.